Les Négresses Vertes: History

 In 1989, they released their first album, Mlah, to good reviews in both France and the UK, where the single "Zobi La Mouche" just failed to reach the charts.
 The group also toured and played the WOMAD festival.
 The group also made a controversial tour of Lebanon.
 Their second album, Famille Nombreuse, in 1991, featured new drummer Zé Verbalito.

-In 1990, Les Négresses Vertes contributed the song "I love Paris" to the Cole Porter tribute album "Red Hot + Blue", which was produced by the Red Hot Organization.

-Helno was by this time struggling with serious heroin addiction, and Stéfane Mellino and Canavese replaced him as the main songwriters.
-Helno died at his parents' house on 22 January 1993.
+In 1990, Les Négresses Vertes contributed the song "I Love Paris" to the Cole Porter tribute album Red Hot + Blue, which was produced by the Red Hot Organization.
+By this time, Helno was struggling with serious heroin addiction, impacting his playing and writing abilities.
+He died on 22 January 1993.

 Several members left the band after Helno's death, but Les Négresses Vertes continued around the nucleus of Mellino, Canavese, Ochowiak, and Paulus.
 In 1995, the band released the album Zig-Zague, followed by the live album Green Bus.
-By the 2000s Trabendo, the group's style had shifted to a dub-oriented lounge style.
+By 1999's Trabendo, the group had shifted to a dub-oriented lounge style.